digital-asset/daml-finance/docs/source/overview/building-applications.rst

 - If a Daml Finance implementation package is upgraded, only the contracts for templates within the package have to be upgraded.
 The Customer Application itself is unaffected because it only depends on the interface packages, which remain unchanged.
-- If a Customer Application implementation package is upgraded, only the contracts for templates within that package need to be upgraded.
+- If a customer application implementation package is upgraded, only the contracts for templates within that package need to be upgraded.
 The client-side code of the application is unaffected, as it only depends on the Customer Application interface layer.
-- If a Daml Finance interface package is upgraded, the affected parts in the Customer Application implementation, interface, or client-side layer need to be upgraded.
-To minimized the impact of such change it is suggested that the Customer Application layers themselves are divided into packages, that each depend on a minimal set of Daml Finance interface packages.
+- If a Daml Finance interface package is upgraded, the affected parts in the customer application implementation, interface, or client-side layer need to be upgraded.
+To minimize the impact of such change it is suggested that the customer application layers themselves are divided into packages, that each depend on a minimal set of Daml Finance interface packages.
-- If a Customer Application interface package is upgraded the corresponding implementation packages, as well as the affected client-side code have to be upgraded.
-Again, splitting up the interface (API) layer of the Customer Application can minimzed the impact of such change.
+- If a customer application interface package is upgraded the corresponding implementation packages, as well as the affected client-side code have to be upgraded.
+Again, splitting up the interface (API) layer of the customer application can minimize the impact of such change.

 In general, we will provide upgrade contracts and scripts to facilitate migration between major version updates of packages within the Daml Finance perimeter.